Skip to main content

 No. Injury images must be connected to legal elements and tested against context, causation, timing, and witness reliability.
 Photos alone do not resolve intent or justification defenses.

-Immediately.
-Early legal involvement helps preserve favorable evidence, prevent avoidable statement errors, and control compliance risks from the beginning.
+As soon as practical.
+Early legal involvement can help preserve favorable evidence, prevent avoidable statement errors, and clarify bond or no-contact conditions from the beginning.

 Have more questions?
 We're here to help.